bhaggi007/portfolioProjectWithHTMLCSS/README.md

 Let us try to replicate it.

 In the process of replicatin the site.
 Replicated the header section of the website

+Document the steps.
+What all needs to be done.